fabcotech/dappy-workshop-tls/README.md

+# Dappy TLS workshop

 Hello and welcome to dappy TLS workshop ⚗🔐🌠 !!

 This workshop is divided in three parts and addressed to developers, cybersecurity engineers and system administrators who want to understand or test in depth the new security principles proposed under the [dappy](https://dappy.tech) project.

-Dappy secures web application in a new way, the first of them is to not use DNS or certificate authorities that open hundreds of security gaps, and instead rely on the blockchain and co-resolution.
+**Dappy secures web application in a new way**, the first of them is to **not use DNS or certificate authorities** that open hundreds of security gaps, and instead rely on the **blockchain and co-resolution**.
 Dappy browser will also provide out of the box TLS authentication.

 Structure:
 - Demo 1️⃣ : Setup a local blockchain (RChain), a DNS over HTTPS, purchase domain name, expose web application over HTTP